-Figure 5 shows prior (red) and posterior (blue) model results and observations (green) at Majadas de Tietar for the four EO data streams that were assimilated.
-The fit to SIF has very much improved through adjustment of a single scaling factor (parameter 61) which has been increased by a factor of 11.2.
+Figure 7 shows prior (red) and posterior (blue) model results and observations (green) at Majadas de Tietar for the four EO data streams that were assimilated.
+The fit to SIF has very much improved through adjustment of a single scaling factor (parameter 61) which has been increased by a factor of 8.8.
 Changes to FAPAR and surface layer soil moisture were due to changes in the D&B core parameters: FAPAR was improved by reducing the amplitude of the seasonal cycle.
-Changes to surface layer soil moisture were small, the RMSE improved by $\sim 10\%$.
-Changes for two of the parameters of the observation operator for L-VOD (numbers 51 and 55) are larger than that of core model parameter 36 in absolute terms, but smaller when quantified as a fraction of the prior uncertainty.
-This is because we assigned a higher relative prior uncertainty to them.
+Changes to surface layer soil moisture were small, the RMSE improved by $\sim 12\%$.
+The calibration of the of the observation operator for L-VOD changed the values of the five parameters in the observation operator (numbers 51 to 55) by up to 39%.
+This latter parameter quantifies the sensitivity of L-VOD with respect to woody biomass (Section 3.3).
 With the posterior parameter values (of the core model and the L-VOD observation operator) the fit is strongly improved.

-Figure 5 shows prior (red) and posterior (blue) model runs and observations (green) at Majadas de Tietar for three independent data streams: NEE and GPP and ASCAT slope.
+Figure 7 shows prior (red) and posterior (blue) model runs and observations (green) at Majadas de Tietar for two independent data streams: daily NEE and GPP.
 We note that the NEE data set is based on eddy covariance observations, while the GPP data set is derived from these NEE observations.
 The fit to NEE is considerably improved through the assimilation.
 We note, however, that there are parameters affecting heterotrophic respiration (e.g. the initial sizes of the soil organic matter pools), which are not constrained by the data streams we assimilated.
 The match to GPP is also considerably improved.
-By contrast, the model has difficulty matching the seasonal cycle of the ASCAT slope data set.
-We note that the observation operator for that data set is still very experimental.

-Figure 5: Prior (red) and posterior (blue) model runs and observations (green) at Majadas de Tietar for the four EO data streams that were assimilated: SIF (top left), FAPAR (top right), soil moisture (bottom left), L-VOD (bottom right).
+Figure 7: Prior (red) and posterior (blue) model runs and observations (green) at Majadas de Tietar for the four EO data streams that were assimilated: SIF (top left), FAPAR (top right), soil moisture (bottom left), L-VOD (bottom right).

-Figure 6: Prior (red) and posterior (blue) model runs and observations (green) at Majadas de Tietar for NEE observations (left) and derived GPP (right) and ASCAT slope (bottom) .
+Figure 8: Prior (red) and posterior (blue) simulated and observed (green) values at Majadas de Tietar: Daily NEE (left) and GPP (right).